NoroffFEU/development-platforms/src/content/docs/baas/Kuzzle/kuzzle-case-study.md

 With **475,000+ connected sensors** and equipment, Kuzzle IoT monitors these smart territories in real-time through a territorial hypervisor, enabling data-driven decision-making and smarter urban management.

-For detailed insights on how Kuzzle IoT powers the Smart City transformation, check out our [**Smart City Case Study**](https://kuzzle.io/success-stories/smart-city-sdef/).
+For detailed insights on how Kuzzle IoT powers the Smart City transformation, check out the [**Smart City Case Study**](https://kuzzle.io/success-stories/smart-city-sdef/).

 ## Market comparison Firebase & AWS Amplify